-This program is not intended for submitting complaints about UnitedHealth Group, UnitedHealthcare, Optum, or its subsidiaries’ (hereafter referred to as “UnitedHealth Group”) services or products, or for inquiries regarding the availability of company web sites or online services.
+This program is not a means to submit complaints about UnitedHealth Group, UnitedHealthcare, Optum, or its subsidiaries’ (hereafter referred to as “UnitedHealth Group”) services or products, or for inquiries regarding the availability of company web sites or online services.

-The following types of vulnerabilities are out of the scope for this program:
+The following types of vulnerabilities are considered out of the scope for the purposes of this program:

 - Volumetric vulnerabilities (e.g., Denial of Service or Distributed DoS);

 - Reports of non-exploitable vulnerabilities and violation of “best practices” (e.g., missing security headers);

 - Transport Layer Security (TLS) configuration weaknesses (e.g., support for “weak” cipher suites);

 - Internal IP disclosure;